giaruffo/weirdnodes/README.md

 ## Usage

-To run the code, run one of the test files in the main folder.
-For example, to run an experiment that perturates the network with vulcanoes and blackholes nodes, run command: `python test_ER_vulcanoes_blackholes.py`
+To run the code, run main.py, after you set the experiment type in config.py.
+For example, to run an experiment that perturates the network with volcanoes and blackholes nodes, set EXPERIMENT_TYPE = ExperimentType.ER_VOLCANOES_AND_BLACKHOLES in config.py, and then run command: `python main.py`

-## Description of functions that pertubates the network given as input in the `net_perturbation.py` file:
+## File `net_perturbation.py` contains functions that perturb the network given as input

 - `perturb_network_by_nodes(g0, n)`:
     Perturbs the network by adding `n` nodes.